Fallow Buck Terminology

 Firstly by age, first year bucks are of course referred to as 'Buck Fawns' and as a rule of thumb are referred to as such until the start of the new season, at which point they become 'Prickets'.This is a widely used term and well worth committing to memory.

 Fallow Prickets are identifiable by the fact that they have simple spike antlers, usually about 5 inches in length.
 Being mother's boys they will often remain with the Doe herds until their second or third year.
 On occasion the antlers are no more than simple boney knobs, at which point you might also look to identify the animal as a buck by its penis sheath, which is visible amongst even the youngsters and is often referred to as the 'tassle' or 'Pizzle'.

 Often Prickets will be the only bucks that you will see in the early part of the season and are often classified as cull animals by Deer Managers and guides alike.
 They are in fact despite their age, good sized animals and usually significantly bigger than the accompanying Does.

-Other terms to be familiar with when speaking to other deer stalkers or when setting out with your stalking guide are 'Stand' which refers to the rutting stand which is used time and again as a static well established mating point and at which location the bucks will 'Wallow' (if wet enough), and from which during the 'rut' they will be heard 'Groaning' which is the noise they make to attract does to their stand.
+Other terms to be familiar with when speaking to other deer stalkers or when setting out with your stalking guide are 'Stand' which refers to the rutting stand which is used time and again as a static well established mating point and at which location the bucks will 'Wallow' (if wet enough), and from which during the 'rut' they will be heard 'Groaning' and or 'Belching'. which is the call they make to attract does to their stand.

-With the Fallow Rut only a month or two away let's hope that when the moment comes and we find ourselves glassing a herd of Fallow that we are all speaking the same language and can be clear about which buck it is that we are sizing up!
+With the Fallow Rut only a month or two away, let's hope that when the moment comes and we find ourselves 'glassing' (using binoculars or viewing through a lens) a herd of Fallow, that we are all speaking the same language and can be clear about which buck it is that we are sizing up!